ARTICLE II.

 (4) While said dog is being exhibited at an approved kennel club show on private property.

-(b) The animal control agent shall either capture and impound any dog running at large contrary to the provisions of this section, or he may, in lieu of impoundment, cite the owner into municipal court.
+(b) The animal control agent shall capture and impound any dog running at large contrary to the provisions of this section and may cite the owner into municipal court.

 (c) When it is necessary for the protection of person or property any duly appointed police officer who has reasonable cause to believe that a dog at large is a vicious dog and who reasonably believes that the dog cannot be safely captured and impounded may take appropriate steps to capture or destroy the vicious dog in any humane manner.